zlex7/ABIDE/README.md

 # Planned Changes

-I plan on adding support for running java and python programs within JText, as well as on the fly compiling (similarly to eclipse IDE), and a cleaner UI for customization.
+I plan on adding support for running java and python programs within ABIDE, as well as on the fly compiling (similarly to eclipse IDE), and a cleaner UI for customization.

 # Contribute